This website is being reviewed for updates. Some information is offline. We apologize for any inconvenience.

 Family Wellness Warriors Initiative

-- Need: Decrease rates of domestic violence, child sexual abuse, and child neglect for Alaska Native people in remote villages.
+• Need: Decrease rates of domestic violence, child sexual abuse, and child neglect for people in remote tribal villages.

-- Intervention: An evidence-based model inclusive of traditional culture trains local communities on methods of prevention and treatment for domestic and interpersonal violence.
+• Intervention: An evidence-based model of traditional culture trains local communities on methods of prevention and treatment for domestic and interpersonal violence.

-- Results: Self-sustaining local system with improved family and spiritual well-being and decreased healthcare access needs.
+• Results: Self-sustaining local system with improved family and spiritual well-being and decreased healthcare access needs.

 Description

-Established in 1982 under the Cook Inlet Region, Inc. tribal authority, Southcentral Foundation (SCF) is an Alaska Native health care organization established to improve the health and social conditions of Alaska Native people.
+Established in 1982 under the Cook Inlet Region, Inc. tribal authority, Southcentral Foundation (SCF) is a tribal healthcare organization established to improve the health and social conditions of Alaska's tribal members.
 Specifically, the Foundation provides healthcare for 55 rural villages (nearly 13,000 residents) in the Anchorage Service Unit located, all within an area of 107,000 square miles in Southcentral Alaska.
 Employing the Nuka System of Care, healthcare delivery is family-centered and based on relationships built with customer-owners — the phrase used instead of patients and clients.
 Care is also focused on "outcome not income, service not practice."
+With a goal of ending domestic violence, child abuse and neglect in this generation, SCF has established the Family Wellness Warriors Initiative (FWWI).

 Key to the program's success is its formal implementation steps.
-FWWI understands the most effective way of working with Native communities is to gain the trust and commitment of the tribal and community leadership.
+FWWI understands the most effective way of working with tribal communities is to gain the trust and commitment of tribal community leadership.
 After an initial program of awareness occurs for village community members and leaders, a systematic method of relationship building follows.
 With these relationships in place, tribal leaders must then extend a formal invitation to SCF's leadership inviting FWWI to come to their community.
 This formality is part of proven evidence-based systematic methods of engaging communities.
 Also key to the program is using previously trained regional tribal leaders to train new leaders.
 This allows a "see one, share one, do one" model that also contributes to continued relationship building.

 Funding for the Initiative in its early years included support from the Robert Wood Johnson Foundation.